vigetlabs/active_admin_associations/README.md

 #### Setting up autocomplete

+First, you'll need to add the routes to your `config/routes.rb` file:

+    mount ActiveAdminAssociations::Engine, :at => '/'

-First, we'll need to make sure the JS and CSS is setup for the admin part of the site.
+Second, we'll need to make sure the JS and CSS is setup for the admin part of the site.

 * Add `//= require active_admin_associations` to the top of your `app/assets/javascripts/active_admin.js` file.
 * Add `autocomplete` statements to models you want to be able to autocomplete in the admin.